kh4vv/webvision_app/README.md

 **Second**, in order to run this application, you need to install `node.js` and `npm`.
 Here is the instruction where and how to install those: [node.js](https://nodejs.org/en/download/)

 Once you have `node.js`, you will automatically get `npm` installed in your machine.

 **Third**, you need to install `yarn` through the `npm package manager`.
 You can install it by writing this command:
 ```
+$ npm install -g npm
 $ npm install --global yarn
 ```
 Then, you need to download the node-modules to start the application.